|

 On some devices, pre-transformed images may render more quickly than

-images that are transformed on the fly using drawRegion
+images that are transformed on the fly using drawRegion.

 However, creating such images does consume additional heap space, so this